Quenching factor measurement for NaI(Tl) scintillation crystal

-To tag the scattered neutrons off Na or I inside the crystal, BC501A liquid scintillation detectors were installed on the plane of the deuteron beam, the deuteron target and the NaI(Tl) detector.
-The recoil energy ($E_{nr}$) can be expressed by simple kinetic equation using the incident neutron energy ($E_n$), the scattering angle ($\theta$) of the neutron, the masses of the neutron ($m_n$), and the recoil nuclide ($m_N$) :
+To tag the neutrons scattered off the Na or I nuclei inside the crystal, BC501A liquid scintillation detectors were installed on the plane of the deuteron beam, the deuteron target, and the NaI(Tl) crystal.
+The recoil energy $E_{nr}$ can be expressed by a simple kinetic equation using the incident neutron energy $E_n$, the scattering angle $\theta$ of the neutron, the mass of the neutron $m_n$, and the mass of the recoil nuclide $m_N$ :

-The neutron tagging detectors were installed at 12 different recoil angles from 13$^{\circ}$ to 170$^{\circ}$ at distances of 30 cm - 85 cm from the crystal center.
-The corresponding recoil energies are 6 keV - 150 keV for Na and 11 keV - 75 keV for I. Because of the limited space, the measurements were performed for three different sets with four different recoil angles.
-Table \ref{NGsim_table} shows the configuration of three sets of neutron tagging detectors (the size of detectors, distances, and angles) and the corresponding recoil energies for Na and I were calculated using Eq. \ref{eq5}. \\
+The neutron detectors were installed at 12 different recoil angles from 13$^{\circ}$ to 170$^{\circ}$ at distances in the range of 30 - 85 cm from the crystal center.
+The corresponding recoil energies were in the range of 6 - 152 keV for Na and 11 - 75 keV for I. Because of the limited space, the measurements were performed for three different sets with four different recoil angles.
+Table \ref{NGsim_table} shows the configuration of the three sets of neutron detectors (the size of detectors, distances, and angles), while the corresponding recoil energies for Na and I were calculated using Eq. \ref{eq5}. \\